William P. Quinn

 William P. Quinn (5 March 1900 – 10 January 1978) was born in Inniskeen, County Monaghan, Ireland.
 He was the son of Thomas J. Quinn, the principal of the National School.
 He joined the Garda Síochána in December 1922 and was the first recruit to rise through the ranks to the office of Commissioner.

 Biography

-He was educated at the Christian Brothers Dundalk.
+He was educated at the Christian Brothers school in Dundalk.
 He joined the Ulster Bank in September 1916, leaving in 1918 to become a volunteer in the Irish Republican Army (IRA).
 He worked with O'Rourke's Mill and served with the Inniskeen company of the IRA.
 He was interned by the British in Ballykinlar, County Down in 1921.
 He served in the Gardaí from 1922 to 1967.
 He married Helen Mary Walshe in June 1928 and they had five daughters and three sons.
 One of his sons, James Aiden O'Brien Quinn, was a judge in several Commonwealth countries.

 After his retirement, he managed Bray Credit Union.
 He is buried in Bray, County Wicklow.
 He was the uncle of the engineer Peter Rice.